Contents

 Fundraising Strategies: The Donor Growth POT

 The Donor Growth POT is a way to organize your fundraising strategies.
-It focuses on your highest priorities and presents your fundraising activities in a simple and deliberate way.
+It focuses on your highest priorities and presents your fundraising activities simply and deliberately.

 The Donor Growth POT has four components: